-The Chair shall be a Staff or Associate Specialist doctor working in Emergency Medicine who is a Member of the Royal College of Emergency Medicine and who has sat on the EMSAS committee during the last 3 years.
-The appointment of the Chair shall be made by ballot of EMSAS members.
-This process will be handled by the office manager of RCEM
+The Chair or Co-Chairs shall be a Speciality doctor, Specialist or associate specialist doctor working in Emergency Medicine who is/are a Member of the Royal College of Emergency Medicine and who have sat on the EMSAS committee during the last 3 years.
+EMSAS Executive may create a Co-Chair role to allow two people to share the Chairing of the Forum.
+The appointment of the Chair or Co-Chairs shall be made by ballot of EMSAS members unless there is only one nomination for Chair or two nominations for Co-Chair, in which case the appointment may be confirmed by the EMSAS Executive.
+In the event of a ballot, this process will be handled by an employee as determined by the CEO of RCEM.